We’ve used our experience and expertise in workplace design to create guidelines for setting up a successful working-from-home environment.

 Connectivity is one of the pillars of effective office design, so it’s not surprising that it’s an important part of remote working as well.
 In fact, communication becomes even more important as teams move outside of their normal work environments and lose physical proximity.

 Speak with your manager or team to set up communication expectations and help establish a new working rhythm.
 If you don’t already have weekly meetings, consider scheduling some to allow everyone to touch base.
-Even a brief 10-minute call at the beginning and/or end of the working day can help employees feel like they have the guidance and direction they need to stay on track at home.
+Even a brief 10-minute call at the beginning and/or end of the working day can help employees feel like they have the guidance and direction they need to stay on track while working from home.

 We design entire buildings around the ability to promote creativity: it’s a key skillset that drives innovation, employment and business success.
 Environmental variety, biophilic design and organic interactions are some of the largest drivers of creativity in the workplace.